 Goddards was bought by the National Trust in 1984 to use as regional offices.

 There is a cafe, shop and accessible toilets.

 If you would like to see more photos of Goddards, click here: Goddards

 Near Wakefield | WF4 1QE | Open All Year | National Trust

 Nostell is on A638, Doncaster Road.

 ‘Path material varies throughout the garden.
 Tarmac and gravel from the stables to the house.
 Red Shale/ granite chips (compacted material between 1 and 40mm in size).
-Grass paths in the kitchen garden and certain areas of the Menagerie’ [Some paths are weather dependent]: National Trust
+Grass paths in the kitchen garden and certain areas of the Menagerie’.
+National Trust.
+Please note that some paths are weather dependent.

 The Park and gardens at Nostell Priory stretch to over 300 acres.
 Near the house is the Orangery with the recently created Kitchen Garden.

 There are herbaceous borders, wildflower meadows, lakes and woodland.